North Korea is a seven-decades-old, nuclear-armed dynasty run by a third-generation tyrant, Kim Jong-un.

 When asked at the post-summit press conference about human rights abuses in Kim’s kingdom, Trump intoned, “It is a rough situation over there.”
 Trump then immediately followed up with a crude generalization: “It’s rough in a lot of places.”

 Quite the contrary.
 The North Korean tyrant is the world’s most qualified candidate for indictment by the International Criminal Court for crimes against humanity.
 According to a landmark 2014 United Nations study, Kim and his predecessors’ crimes against humanity do not “have any parallel in the contemporary world.”

 Trump’s undignified remarks have set an ignoble precedent.
 When it comes to attempting, through artful diplomacy, to denuclearize a de facto nuclear bombs-possessing state that has not undergone a change in its leadership or political system, there is no precedent for success.
 When South Africa, Kazakhstan, Ukraine and Belarus relinquished the bomb, they had all been reborn — in political terms anyway — as children of the Renaissance: post-apartheid, post-Cold War and genuinely pro-engagement with the advanced nations of the world.
-Taiwan, South Korea, Brazil and Libya were all in the nascent stages of nuclear programs and far away from acquiring the ultimate weapon.
+Taiwan, Province of China, South Korea, Brazil and Libya were all in the nascent stages of nuclear programs and far away from acquiring the ultimate weapon.